Multiqubit Clifford groups are unitary 3-designs: Multiqubit Clifford groups are unitary 3-designs

 \begin{remark} $\bbF_p^{2n*}$ is the set of nonzero vectors in $\bbF_p^{2n}$.
-A subgroup of $\Sp{2n}{p}$ is \emph{transitive} if it can map any nonzero vector to any other and \emph{2-transitive} or doubly transitive if it can map any pair of distinct nonzero vectors to any other pair.
-It is a \emph{rank-3 permutation group} if it is transitive and each point stabilizer has three orbits on $\bbF_p^{2n*}$ including the orbit of the fixed point \cite{DixoM96book,Came99book,Zhu15S}. \end{remark}
+A subgroup of $\Sp{2n}{p}$ is \emph{transitive} if it can map any nonzero vector in $\bbF_p^{2n}$ to any other and \emph{2-transitive} or doubly transitive if it can map any ordered pair of distinct nonzero vectors to any other pair.
+It is a \emph{rank-3 permutation group} if it is transitive and each point stabilizer has three orbits on $\bbF_p^{2n*}$ including the orbit of the fixed point \cite{DixoM96book,Came99book,Zhu15S}.
+The relation between transitive subgroups of the symplectic group and unitary 2-designs was noticed previously in \rcite{GrosAE07}. \end{remark}

+In many applications, unitary designs with fewer elements are desirable.
+Is there any proper subgroup of the multiqubit Clifford group that forms a 3-design?
+The answer turns out to be negative except for dimension~4.
+The following theorem is proved in the appendix.
+It shows that in a sense the multiqubit Clifford group is the most economical in constructing a unitary 3-design. \begin{theorem} The multiqubit Clifford group $\pc$ is a minimal unitary 3-design except for dimension 4, in which case it has a unique proper subgroup that is a unitary 3-design. \end{theorem} \begin{remark}In dimension 4, $\pc/\phw\simeq\Sp{4}{2}\simeq S_6$ contains a unique subgroup that is isomorphic to $A_6$ \cite{Wils09book}, where $S_m$ and $A_m$ denote the symmetric group and alternating group on $m$ letters.
+The preimage of $A_6$ in $\pc$ is a unitary 3-design. \end{remark}